peteroupc/peteroupc.github.io/bernoulli.md

 6. (This step adds a term of the infinite sum for _&gamma;_ to _lamunq_, and sets _&#x03F5;_ to an upper bound on the error that results if the infinite sum is "cut off" after summing this and the previous terms.)
 If _n_ is 0, add 1/2 to _lamunq_ and set _&#x03F5;_ to 1/2.
 Otherwise, add _B_(_n_)/(2\*_n_\*(2\*_n_+1)\*(2\*_n_+2)) to _lamunq_ and set _&#x03F5;_ to min(_prev_, (2+_B_(_n_)+(1/_n_))/(16\*_n_\*_n_)), where _B_(_n_) is the minimum number of bits needed to store _n_ (or the smallest integer _b_&ge;1 such that _n_ &lt; 2<sup>_b_</sup>).
 7. Add 1 to _n_, then set _prev_ to _&#x03F5;_, then go to step 3.
 8. Let _bound_ be _lam_+1/(2<sup>_k_</sup>).
 If _lamunq_+_&#x03F5;_ &le; _bound_, set _s_ to 0.
 Otherwise, if _lamunq_ > _bound_, set _s_ to 2.
 Otherwise, set _s_ to 1.
-9. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), go to step 2.
-Otherwise, return a number that is 0 if _s_ is 0, 1 if _s_ is 2, or an unbiased random bit (either 0 or 1 with equal probability) otherwise.
+9. Generate 1 or 0 with equal probability.
+If 1 was generated this way, go to step 2.
+Otherwise, return a number that is 0 if _s_ is 0; otherwise, 1 if _s_ is 2; otherwise, either 1 or 0 with equal probability.

 > **Note:** The following is another algorithm for this constant.
 As [**I learned**](https://stats.stackexchange.com/a/539564), the fractional part of 1/_U_, where _U_ is a uniform random variate between 0 and 1, has a mean equal to 1 minus the Euler&ndash;Mascheroni constant _&gamma;_, about 0.5772.[^70]  This leads to the following algorithm to sample a probability equal to _&gamma;_:
 >